 - Tags: San Francisco, Mission Bay, Scenario 1

 - Summary: This model will explore planning scenarios for the Mission Bay area.

 ArcGIS Urban opens.
 When you create a new model, you have the option to use a template, or start with an empty model.

 5. Click New and for Template, choose USA Default.
 Then click Set up Urban.

 The application will take a few minutes to create services.
 The USA Default template will open onto a blank Scene.

 The USA Default template includes basic data for zoning types, building types, overlays, and project statuses that you can use instead of importing your own data.
-Alternatively, the Empty template does not include any data.

 Now that your model is created, you will navigate the planning area and add 3D buildings and parcel data.